fortsnek9348/Cv4MiniEngine/BUILDING.md

 #### Windows VS

+* Clone this repository, with submodules.
-Use the provided VS solution.
+* Use the provided VS solution.

-Configuration is done through the `ExternalDependencies.props` file.
+* Configuration is done through the `ExternalDependencies.props` file.
 Change the "user macros" to point to the required directories.
 This can be done within the IDE.
 Further tweaks may be required if your lib installs have a different layout.

-Note that the S3TC and tinyxml2 source files are referenced directly using paths from `ExternalDependencies.props`.
+	* Note that the S3TC and tinyxml2 source files are referenced directly using paths from `ExternalDependencies.props`.

-If you get an ambiguous function error in pybind11 pointing to `foward_like`, just patch the headers to rename the function.
+* If you get an ambiguous function error in pybind11 pointing to `foward_like`, just patch the headers to rename the function.

 #### Windows CMake

-* Clone this respoitory.
+* Clone this repository, with submodules.
-* Clone the FAStar repository to within it.
 * Grab the dependencies.
 Build them if necessary.
 * Use `cmake-gui`.
 Fill in the variables as requested, including `CMAKE_INSTALL_PREFIX`.
 But you can ignore `SFML_DOC_DIR`.
 * You can run from the build tree, but you'll need to set `CV4MINIENGINE_DATADIR`.

 #### Linux CMake

-* Clone this respoitory.
+* Clone this repository, with submodules.
-* Clone the FAStar repository to within it.
 * Ensure you have a very up-to-date gcc or clang, and std lib.
 I used `clang++-20` and `libstdc++-15`.
 * Preferably, use a fast linker like `mold` or `lld`.
 * `sudo apt install clang-20 mold libstdc++-15`